home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ### Zigbee Binding and Unbinding

-Binding is a native action in Zigbee which defines on-device relations between two Zigbee devices, specific endpoints, and cluster id.
-It provides a mechanism for attaching an endpoint on one Zigbee node to one or more endpoints on other Zigbee nodes or groups.
+Binding is a native on-device action for Zigbee devices, defining relations between specific endpoints two Zigbee devices.
+It provides a mechanism for attaching an endpoint on one Zigbee device to one or more endpoints other Zigbee devices or a Zigbee group.

-ZHA supports binding and unbinding.
-Binding is an action in Zigbee which defines relations between two Zigbee devices, specific endpoints, and cluster id.
-It provides a mechanism for attaching an endpoint on one Zigbee node to one or more endpoints on another Zigbee node or Zigbee group (a group of Zigbee devices).

-Binding is a "target destination" in form of a device address or group ID, endpoint, and cluster.
-For example, binding a Zigbee device like a remote to a Zigbee lightbulb, switch or group of lightbulbs allows direct control of the "target" device (light, switch, shade) from the "remote" Zigbee device, bypassing ZHA.
+For example, binding a "target destination" Zigbee device like a remote to a Zigbee lightbulb, switch or group of lightbulbs allows direct control of the "target" device (light, switch, shade) from the "remote" Zigbee device, bypassing ZHA.
 This means that the remote can control the lightbulb/group of lightbulbs even when the Zigbee coordinator is not available.
-Binding is only supported within the same cluster, for example, "output cluster id 6" (on/off cluster) of a remote, can be only bound to an "input cluster id 6" on the target device -- light, switch.

 Note that not all devices support binding as it depends on the Zigbee implementation of the device itself.
-Also, by default ZHA binds remotes to the coordinator, so the coordinator can receive ZCL commands from the remotes and originate zha_events.
-However, some remotes, for example, the Philips RWL021 can only be bound to a single destination and it is not possible to make this switch to bind to other destinations like a device or groups unless you first unbind the remote from the coordinator.
-After you unbind the remote from the ZHA coordinator you can then bind it directly to any other Zigbee device or a group.
+Also, by default, the ZHA integration binds remotes to the coordinator when joining/pairing them, so the coordinator can receive commands from the remotes and originate zha_events.
+However, some remotes can only be bound to a single destination and it is not possible to make this switch to bind to other destinations like a device or groups unless you first unbind the remote from the coordinator.
+Only after you unbind such a remote from the ZHA coordinator you can then bind it directly to any other Zigbee device or a group.

-Binding a remote directly to a bulb or group has the benefit of faster response time and smoother control.
-This greatly improves user feedback experience functions like dimming as the remote then directly dims the lightbulb and thus does not have to make the software roundtrip via the ZHA coordinator.

 ## Zigbee backup and restore in ZHA